ozieblo-repository/WSE-dashboard/wse-dash/README.md

 4. Follow the instruction on https://dash.plotly.com/installation to install Dash.
 Double check of you have dash-bootstrap-components module included.
-5. Run the index.py file by following command in the terminal: python index.py
+5. Run the index.py file by following command in the terminal: python index.py or py -3 or python3, according to your setup.
 6. Open the dashboard in the web browser using the link: http://127.0.0.1:8050/
 7. Read the further details on the About tab [homepage] and check outputs in the terminal.